overlay-market/OIPs/notes/note-10.md

 having manipulated for \\( \nu \\) blocks.

 Assume the attacker takes a long position on Overlay and manipulates spot price upward (same results will hold for the short).
-Profits from the Overlay leg of the trade will be
+Profits from the Overlay leg of the position will be

 \\[ \mathrm{PnL}\_{\textrm{Overlay}} = \mathrm{OI} \cdot \bigg[ e^{x - 2\delta} - 1 \bigg] \\]